smpotts/hinge-data-analysis/README.md

 |  |  |  | X | The match was removed or "unmatched", can't tell who unmatched who.
 For some reason, a lot of these exist without any other information and there is no way to tell which interaction it was originally linked to |
 |  | X |  | X | You received an incoming like, you liked the other person back, no messages were exchanged, and the match was removed |

+## What's next
+I have a long list of enhancements that I want to do to the application to make it better.
+Here are some of the ones at the top of my list:
+1. Adding more unit tests and increasing test coverage
+2. Giving the users the ability to upload their files from the webpage
+3. Adding additional insights and visualizations to the dashboard